 Skip to content

-Search and rescue are the activities that respond to lost, missing, overdue, stranded or in-distress persons.
-Search and rescue operations are commonly associated with outdoor activities and “wilderness” environments as Alberta is home to 661,848 km2 of vast terrain from flat plains to dense brush and Rocky Mountains.
-However, search and rescue missions can happen anywhere and in any environment.
-Urban areas may become isolated and without emergency services during disasters and emergencies.
-Individuals can get lost or go missing in urban areas as a result of mental health issues, such as dementia or Alzheimer’s, or large community events.
+Search and rescue encompasses the activities that respond to lost, missing, overdue, stranded or in-distress persons.
+Search and rescue operations are commonly associated with outdoor activities and “wilderness” environments as Alberta is home to 661,848 km2 of vast terrain from flat plains to dense brush and the Rocky Mountains.

-Our commitment to public safety covers both those who are lost, missing and in-distress and extraordinary incidents.
-To meet the diverse needs of the province, our 33 teams are spread across the province and ready to deploy at a moments notice.
+Our commitment to public safety covers those who are lost, missing and in-distress as well as extraordinary incidents.
+To meet the diverse needs of the province, our 32 teams are spread across the province and ready to deploy at a moments notice.

 Who We Are